 NANCY CLARK'S SPORTS NUTRITION GUIDEBOOK by Nancy Clark, MS, RD // A helpful book for dietitians who work with active people, and active people alike!
 This is a practical guide for fueling for activity, that’s not rooted in diet culture or restriction.

 BORN TO EAT by Leslie Schilling, MA, RDN and Wendy Jo Peterson, MS, RDN // You've probably heard me say this before, but we are all born intuitive eaters!
 This book dives deeper into that idea, and is a fantastic guide for raising children who continue eat intuitively, and have a healthy relationship with food and their bodies.

 THE COMPLETE IDIOTS GUIDE TO EATING WELL WITH IBS by Kate Scarlata, RD, LDN // Knowing what to eat with IBS doesn't have to be so complicated.
-The low FODMAP diet (despite being a totally convoluted acronym) is an effective way to determine what foods trigger your IBS symptoms.
-Studies show about symptoms are reduced or eliminated in 75% of IBS sufferers following the diet.
+The low FODMAP diet can be a helpful way to determine what foods trigger your IBS symptoms.
+Studies show about symptoms are reduced in 75% of IBS sufferers following the diet.
 This book takes you through everything you need to know about digestive health, food sensitivities, what a low FODMAPS diet is, and it includes recipes!